letiendat198/OhBoy/README.md

 # OhBoy

-An M-Cycle accurate Game Boy/Game Boy Color emulator
+A Game Boy/Game Boy Color emulator

 The emulator core was written in C/C++ and the GUI was written in Rust (because C++ GUI libraries are either big or ugly)